A slightly healthier take on classic deep fried buffalo wings, these are oven baked, but every bit as crispy and delicious as fried wings.

 - Line a rimmed baking sheet with foil then set a wire rack inside and spray rack with cooking spray.

-- Dry chicken wings thoroughly with paper towels to remove as much moisture as possible.
+- Rinse and dry chicken wings thoroughly with paper towels to remove as much moisture as possible.

 - Place wings on rack leaving about 1 inch of space in between each wing.